random-access-storage/random-access-storage/README.md

 Implement storage stat.

 Call `req.callback(err, statObject)` when the stat has completed.

 Note that this is guaranteed to run after the storage has been opened and not after it has been closed.

+#### `storage.readdir(callback)`

+Read the storage directory information.
+Should return an array with strings of child paths.

+#### `storage._readdir(req)`

+Implement storage readdir.

+Call `req.callback(err, listItems)` when the readdir has completed.

+Note that this is guaranteed to run after the storage has been opened and not after it has been closed.